-Towards the end of the spring term parents of the new Reception and Nursery children are invited to an evening meeting to welcome them to the school and to give them useful information about preparing their child for starting in September.
+In the summer term parents of the new Reception and Nursery children are invited to an evening meeting to welcome them to the school and to give them useful information about preparing their child for starting in September.
 Another short daytime session in July gives parents of new to Reception children the opportunity to come into the classroom, meet the teacher and discuss day to day classroom routines.

-You will also have the opportunity to sign up for a 1:1 confidential meeting with staff, either in school or at home, before their child starts school.
+You will also have the opportunity to sign up for a 1:1 confidential meeting with staff, either in school or at home, before your child starts school.
 This can be arranged at our open night.

-Parents Evenings are held three times a year for Reception children and twice for Nursery.
+Parents evenings are held twice a year for Reception children.
 Both Nursery and Reception parents receive written reports of their children's progress at the end of the summer term.
 Informal arrangements throughout the year offer you the opportunity to add to your child's Learning Journey Booklets/complete questionnaires etc. which help us both build a picture of your child's learning and development.